oricardoribeiro/keepmesaved/README.md

 # keepmesaved
-A little program to practice data structure, database, pointers, files manipulation and best algorithms optimizations.
+A little program to practice data structure, database, pointers, files manipulation and best algorithm optimizations.
 A great opportunity to review coding concepts.